What is a Sales Playbook and How Do You Build One?

 Once you’ve done all the background work, it’s time to write and format your sales playbook.

 One common question is, “How long should a sales playbook be?”
 There’s no easy answer.
 It’s important to include all necessary information.
 But don’t be needlessly verbose.
-Sellers are more likely to read the entire sales playbook if it’s clear and concise.
+Sellers are more likely to read the entire playbook if it’s clear and concise.

 7. Revisit your sales playbook often